×

 If you are thinking about moving to Tagaytay City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tagaytay City can vary greatly depending on the type and size of the property.
 For a standard family home, prices can range from moderately affordable to quite expensive.
 Luxury properties and those with views of the Taal Volcano can be particularly pricey.
 Condominiums are a popular choice in the city and can be more affordable, especially for smaller units.
 However, prices can still be high for larger units or those in prime locations.
-Overall, while there are some affordable options, the cost of housing in Tagaytay City can be quite high compared to other areas in the Philippines," commented one expat who made the move to Tagaytay City.
+Overall, while there are some affordable options, the cost of housing in Tagaytay City can be quite high compared to other areas in the Philippines," said one expat who made the move to Tagaytay City.

 Should I buy or rent a home in Tagaytay City?